By

 Time cohorts

-Period analysis enables seasonal variations to be measured.
-Companies can compare behavior during sales, holidays or special campaigns.
+Period analysis allows seasonal variations to be measured.
+Companies can compare behavior during sales, holidays, or special campaigns.

 Cohorts by acquisition channel